carsonfenimore/racker-stacker/README.md

 An example rack with bad equipment is shown here: ![racker stacker errors](img/racker_stacker_errors.jpg)

+## Other Card Options
+You can also specify scrolling of the card, which allows you to focus the view on a certain rack elevation: scrollx, scrolly each scroll to the specified pixel offset.

 # Rack Models
 Rack models are yaml files.
 They must be placed in "www/racker-stacker/racks/[rackname].yaml" inside the HA install dir.
 Note that [rackname] can then be referenced in the card as shown above.
-The format is:
+An example rack is shown below:

 ```yaml
 facing: "rear" # optional; defaults to "front"